jlucas-ux/GBEP/README.md

 ## Why the Repo Has to Be Public

 GitHub Pages (free hosting) only works with public repositories.
-This is a platform requirement, not a choice. **This does not create a security risk.** No passwords, usernames, or sensitive credentials are ever stored in this code — those live in GitHub Secrets, which are encrypted and never visible to anyone viewing the repository.
+This is a platform requirement, not a choice.
+Additionally, in order for the html to be functional and public facing, the repository needs to be public. **This does not create a security risk.** No passwords, usernames, or sensitive credentials are ever stored in this code — those live in GitHub Secrets, which are encrypted and never visible to anyone viewing the repository.
 See the Security section below.

 ---